This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Step 2– You can add a few drops of liquid detergent.
 Soak your clothes in this solution for about 20 minutes.

-Step 3– Wash the clothes as usual and let them dry to check if any mold or smell remains.
+Step 3– Wash the clothes as usual and let them dry to check if any moldy smell remains.

 b) Baking Soda and Vinegar

 Baking soda is a great household item that can be used in cleaning and mold removal.
-When mixed with vinegar, which is an anti-microbial agent, this combo can remove molds and its pungent smell.
-Here’s how you can prepare and use this solution;
+When mixed with vinegar, this combo can remove molds and their pungent smell.
+Here’s how you can prepare and use this mold killing solution:

 Step 1– Add half a cup of baking soda and one cup of vinegar (make sure to measure them with a measuring cup!) to the washing machine.